rj-may/BER_Bounds_Eval/Docs/bounds_calculator.md

     eng.quit()

-To use the bounds calculator it will require the use of sci-py, scikit-learn*(see below), numpy, and matlab.engine to get every bound.
+To use the bounds calculator it will require the use of sci-py, numpy, matlab.engine and scikit-learn*(optional see below) to get every bound.

 ## output